 The Taj was in one respect fortunate: the Gateway of India was built within metres of its front doors 20 years after they opened.
 It is, then, at the very epicentre of Mumbai.
-It has been upgraded and refurbished over the years, in particular by the construction of the Taj Mahal Tower—an additional wing—in 1973.
+It has been upgraded and refurbished over the years, in particular by the construction of the Taj Mahal Tower—a 20 storey additional wing—in 1973.

 The Taj was targeted by the 2008 attack on Mumbai by Pakistani terrorist group Lashkar-e-Taiba.
-31 of the c.
-450 guests staying at the hotel died, as gunmen rampaged through the hotel.
+Thirty-one of the c.
+450 guests staying at the hotel died, as gunmen rampaged through its corridors and rooms.
 The names of the victims are engraved in a memorial garden found off the hotel’s lobby.